Sumida City

 It Took Forever to Fall Asleep (excerpt)

-It Took Forever to Fall Asleep by Robert Hamilton, excerpt, 2021, 1 minute, 47 seconds; stereo; black and white.
+It Took Forever to Fall Asleep by Robert Hamilton, excerpt, 2021, 1 hour, 47 minutes, black and white, stereo.
+Produced in Canada.

-This film methodically illuminates a ghostly cityscape at night, frozen in time; a transformative reflection of the COVID world we find ourselves in today.
-The film is a steady, gradual exploration of a miniature landscape constructed in the early 1960s by David Lee, a lawyer from Dundas, Ontario.
-Built in relative isolation in his basement and untouched for 50 years, the details are fascinating – finely fabricated buildings and streets, working lights, hundreds of hand-painted figures spread among the lush rolling papier-maché landscapes.
+This film methodically illuminates a ghostly cityscape at night, frozen in time; a transformative reflection of the world during COVID.
+The film, produced during the COVID lockdown, is a steady, gradual exploration of a miniature landscape.
 The diorama suggests a reflection on identity and community – a fractured series of rough representations, tableaux and narratives.
 There is a deep sense of melancholy in these delicate and static constructions, with thematic parallels echoing events during COVID.

 Pandemia